atindriyaghosh/clickstream-data-ingestion/README.md

 # Clickstream Data Ingestion #

-This repository contains code implementations of the concepts explained in my blog.
+This repository contains code implementations of the concepts related to clickstream data ingestion explained in my blog.

 ## Directory Structure ##